Whalley7/Web-Development-Milestone-Project-1/README.md

 *  The Home (active) button has a colour value of #9fd1e6; which picks up colour form the Hero-Image and colour images and contrasts with the black and white images.

-*  The Hover button has a colour value of
+*  The Hover button has a colour value of #f16bd8 which is the same as the label.

 ###  Typography